NYPL/engineering-general/standards/technical-approach.md

 - If the scope of work is expected to extend beyond a single sprint
 - If multiple developers will be contributing to the new feature
 - If the pros and cons of introducing a new tool or technology to a project, team, or the department need to be considered
+- If developers disagree or are unsure on the entire approach for implementing the new feature.
+Generally, a TAD should eliminate the kind of pull request that generates feedback in the realm of, "We need to rethink this entire approach."

 TADs SHOULD be created in the following situations:

 - If multiple approaches to a feature or problem are valid and the engineer assigned the ticket(s) wishes to document the decisions made
 - If questions are raised about the appropriateness of an approach and engineer/team wishes to document the decision process
-- If a engineer is faced with a decision or choice that they would like to receive feedback on and/or have validated by a more senior member of the engineering team
+- If a engineer is faced with a decision or choice that they would like to receive feedback on and/or have validated by a more senior member of the engineering team.
 - If writing the TAD will save engineering team time in the implementation phase.
-Generally, a TAD should eliminate the kind of pull request that generates feedback in the realm of, "We need to rethink this entire approach."
+Figuring out the hardest challenges in a TAD usually helps saving time down the road.

 ## Resourcing